← Back to Blog

 • What documentation do I need to file a rental-related claim?

-List your vehicle on ThrottleShare with platform protection coverage →
+List your vehicle on ThrottleShare after confirming your coverage →

 Also read: Liability Guide for Powersports Rental Owners